 LICENSE file in your header.

 For more information on using SPDX in your code, see the SPDX website.

 As mentioned above, the default assumption for open source projects is “inbound license = outbound license”, i.e., contributors provide their code under the same license under which the code is distributed.
-If this is not enough assurance for your project, you may elect to use the Developer Certificate of Origin (DCO) with your project.
+If this is not enough assurance for your project, you may use the Developer Certificate of Origin (DCO) with your project.